NZUS01 KLZK DDHHMM

 flashes is a potential killer.
-Based on data for the last 30 years United States, an average of about 50 people per year.
+Based on data for the last 30 years United States, an average of almost 50 people per year.
 During the with life-long neurological damage.

 In addition to the deaths and injuries, lightning causes considerable damage across the nation.
-Each year, lightning
+In recent years, home